pnp/sp-dev-fx-aces/samples/ImageCard-Rss/README.md

 - Access to RSS from PnP Weekly and convert to json objects
 - Slider of each episode with audio and description
-- Search capabilty of description of episodes.
+- Search capabilty of description in episodes.

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.